SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 $$

-  But if somebody's gone and multiplied them by 100 to express them as percentages for the NT audience, then we have to fiddle about a bit de-scaling and re-scaling by 100:
+  But if somebody's gone and multiplied them by 100 to express them as percentages for the NT audience, $i = 100 I$, then we have to fiddle about a bit de-scaling and re-scaling by 100:

 $$
 i = 100 \times \left(\sqrt{( 1 + i_1/100)(1 + i_2/100)} - 1\right)